Goob-hub/Chip-8-emulator/README.md

 ### Below is a summary of each exposed function that comes from the chip8 that you can use to interact with it through your frontends code:

+- **web_reset_chip8(void);**
-- web_reset_chip8(void); This will reset the state of the chip8 emulator, it will not reset memory.
+This function will reset the state of the chip8 emulator, it will not reset memory.
 The timers, registers, stack, gfx, etc will be reset to 0.

+- **web_toggle_pause_chip8(void);**
-- web_toggle_pause_chip8(void); This will act as a toggle to pause/start emulator opcode execution and rendering.
+This function will act as a toggle to pause/start emulator opcode execution and rendering.
 Simply sets a boolean to true/false depending on its original value.

+- **web_toggle_logs(void);**
-- web_toggle_logs(void); Will toggle logs to be enabled from the chip8.
+This function will toggle logs to be enabled from the chip8.
 Useful for debugging if things are acting up.
 Logs will appear in the browser inspect console.

-- web_load_rom_chip8(const uint_8 *rom, const unsigned long size); This function will load a specified rom into the chip8's memory.
+- **web_load_rom_chip8(const uint_8 *rom, const unsigned long size);**
+This function will load a specified rom into the chip8's memory.
 Roms will have to live somewhere in your frontend for your browser to access them.
-You will need to load the rom as an array buffer in the form of a Uint8Array.
-You will then need to use the _malloc method to allocate memory according to the roms length and then use the pointer returned from _malloc to set the HEAPU8 property on the chip8 module to copy the rom into wasm memory.
-Since the rom is now in wasm memory, the chip8 can now use the pointer returned from _malloc to copy the data into chip8 memory.
-Below is an example of how to do this in javascript.
+Below is an example of how to properly load a rom into your chip8 web build using javascript

 ```
 const response = await fetch(`path to your chosen rom`);